 - Attend support group or victim impact programs.

-A DUI will remain on your record for 10 years.
-So if you have any other DUI arrests, you will face harsher penalties.
-Your DUI can also have an impact on employment, college admissions, and other aspects of your life.
+A DUI will stay on your record for ten years.
+Your DUI can also have a negative impact on various aspects of your life, employment, education, and housing.

 If you have been arrested or charged with DUI, it is in your best interest to retain legal representation from an experienced criminal defense attorney.
 The criminal penalties above only exist if you are convicted of a DUI, so having a good lawyer on your side may help you win your case or get your DUI reduced to a less serious offense.